 One downside of living in Utica, however, is that residents on average have to contend with a long commute, spending on average 33.07 minutes every day commuting to work.

-The percentage of adults in Utica with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.84% of adults in Utica have a bachelor's degree or advanced degree.
+The citizens of Utica are slightly less educated than the national average of 21.84% for the average city or town: 14.84% of adults in Utica have a bachelor's degree or advanced degree

 The per capita income in Utica in 2022 was $19,098, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $76,392 for a family of four.
 However, Utica contains both very wealthy and poor people as well.